 Registration and Hotel Information:

-Gonser Gerber Institute workshops cost $995 per registration, $895 for each additional registration from the same institution (for this workshop or the concurrent workshop “Optimizing Your Annual Fund Program”).
+Gonser Gerber Institute workshops cost $995 per registration, $895 for each additional registration from the same institution.
 Current clients of Gonser Gerber receive a discounted fee of $795 per registrant.
 This fee includes breakfast both days of the workshop and lunch on Thursday.
 The workshop will take place at the Westin Kansas City Crown Center.
-A limited number of rooms have been secured at the rate of $179 a night.
-Reservations must be made by September 28, 2022.
+A limited number of rooms have been secured at the rate of $189 a night.
+Reservations must be made by September 20, 2023.
 Check out our hotel fact sheet for more information and details.

 Dr. Chad Jolly, Gonser Gerber partner, has been serving the field of education and the nonprofit sector for more than 25 years.
 His consulting practice focuses on colleges, universities, schools, healthcare organizations, and other nonprofit organizations seeking to systematically strengthen their advancement efforts.
 Before joining Gonser Gerber, Dr. Jolly served as the Vice President for Institutional Advancement at William Jewell College in Kansas City.
 In addition to serving his clients, he is a frequent presenter at Advancement and related conferences and professional meetings throughout the U.S.

 Kent Huyser, partner at Gonser Gerber, has more than 17 years of experience in non-profit and advancement leadership.
 Prior to joining Gonser Gerber, he worked in Advancement leadership positions in three different institutions of higher education in the Kansas City metropolitan area (William Jewell College, University of Missouri-Kansas City, and Metropolitan Community College, Kansas City).